 Green Tea: How does it help, and for whom is it beneficial?rahul

 Green tea is composed of a high concentration of polyphenols, a majority of which include flavanols.
 Flavanols are widely called catechins, the most active catechin being the epigallocatechin-3-gallate (EGCG).
-Within the world of nutrition, green tea is time and again touted as a nutritional supplement with a surfeit of health benefits.
+Within the world of nutrition, green tea leaves extract is time and again touted as a nutritional supplement with a surfeit of health benefits.

 Together with helping to regulate the chronic inflammatory processes linked to the most autoimmune disorders, EGCG has been revealed to restrain the multiplication of the auto-reactive T cells.
 These cells work against the body, giving rise to several forms of autoimmune conditions.
 In addition, EGCG may help to control the balance of T-helper cells, which may cut the pathogenesis of arthritic disorders, particularly rheumatoid arthritis.